nikoloside/TEBP-DeepFracture/README.md

 ## Contact

-If you encounter any issues or have questions, please open an issue or reach out to `nikoloside@gmail.com`.
+If you encounter any issues or have questions, please open an issue or reach out to `nikoloside[at]gmail[dot]com`.
 Additionally, we do not have permission to release any code or built versions related to HyenaLib and FractureRB.
 Please contact the original providers of HyenaLib or FractureRB for further assistance.

 Nonetheless, we utilized Docker to create an Ubuntu 14 environment and built the wrapper code for HyenaLib using the prebuilt g++-4.9 provided in FractureRB.